tomzx/blog.tomrochette.com-content/agi/books/a-concise-introduction-to-logic/article.md

 	* Examine the disjunctive premise.
 If this premise is a tautology, attempt to grasp the dilemma by the horns by attacking one or the other of the conditional statements in the conjunctive premise
 	* If the disjunctive premise is not a tautology, then either escape between the horns by, perhaps, finding a third alternative, or grasp by the horns, whichever is easier
 * A third, indirect strategy for refuting a dilemma involves constructing a counter-dilemma.
 This is typically done by changing either the antecedants or the consequents of the conjunctive premise while leaving the disjunctive premise as it is, so as to obtain a different conclusion
+* We will say that an argument has an invalid form if it is a substitution instance of that form and it is not a substitution instance of any valid form

+## 7 Natural Deduction in Propositional Logic
+## 7.1 Rules of Implication I
+* Eight rules of inference called rules of implication
+	* Modus ponens
+	* Modus tollens
+	* Pure hypothetical syllogism
+	* Disjunctive syllogism
+* To construct a proof, start by finding the conclusion we want to prove.
+Then, work your way back, that is, find premises which will lead to the desired conclusion until all the required inference steps and premises have been proven
+* Strategies for applying the first four rules of inference
+	* Strategy 1: Always begin by attempting to "find" the conclusion in the premises.
+If the conclusion is not present in its entirety in the premises, look at the main operator of the conclusion.
+This will provide a clue as to how the conclusion should be derived
+	* Strategy 2: If the conclusion contains a letter that appears in the consequent of a conditional statement in the premises, consider obtaining that letter via modus ponens
+	* Strategy 3: If the conclusion contains a negated letter and the letter appears in the antecedant of a conditional statement in the premises, consider obtaining the negated letter via modus tollens
+	* Strategy 4: If the conclusion is a conditional statement, consider obtaining it via pure hypothetical syllogism
+	* Strategy 5: If the conclusion contains a letter that appears in a disjunctive statement in the premises, consider obtaining that letter via disjunctive syllogism

 # See also